Covering simple orthogonal polygons with $r$-stars: The partial order on the vertices

-Let $G$ be a tree-path intersection graph with $R$-trees $T_H$ and $T_V$ (see \Cref{def:basegraph}).
+Let $G$ be a tree-based bipartite graph with $R$-trees $T_H$ and $T_V$ (see \Cref{def:basegraph}).
 In this section we pour the foundation of this paper, that is, we develop the elementary lemmas we will use in later sections to analyze the structure of $G$.